OctopusDeploy/docs/docs/packaging-applications/package-repositories/pushing-packages-to-the-built-in-repository.md

 :::success
 If you're using a continuous integration server like TeamCity to produce packages you can use their built-in NuGet Push step.
-Supply the Octopus NuGet feed URL shown above and anÂ [Octopus API key](/docs/home/how-to/how-to-create-an-api-key.md)Â when prompted for the feed details.
+Supply the Octopus NuGet feed URL shown above and an [Octopus API key](/docs/home/how-to/how-to-create-an-api-key.md) when prompted for the feed details.
 :::

 ## Using npm.exe, grunt or gulp